open-and-sustainable/prismaid/docs/tools/convert-tool.md

      - The PDF is a scanned image without text layers
      - The document is corrupt or password-protected
      - The file contains primarily non-textual elements
-   - **Solution**: Use OCR software to convert image-based PDFs, or manually type/transcribe critical content
+   - **Solution**: Enable Tika OCR fallback with `-tika-server localhost:9998` - it will automatically trigger when standard methods return empty text

 2. **Garbled Text**:
    - **Issue**: Output contains random characters or illegible text